-- 1. Course in Sewing.
+- 1. Course in hand and machine sewing.

-- 2. Course in Special Dressmaking.
+- 2. Special dressmaking course.

-- 3. Course in General Dressmaking.
+- 3. Course in general dressmaking.

-- 4. Course in Millinery.
+- 4. Normal course in domestic art.

-- 5. Normal Course in Domestic Art.
+- 5. Millinery.

-Sewing
+1. Sewing

-The sewing forms a part of the regular course of study in the Freshman Class and is required of all students who expect to receive a diploma from the College.
-Students entering Sophomore or Junior will be expected to make up the Freshman work in sewing.
-It consists of two grades each occupying one-half the year.
-One lesson of an hour and a half a week is given to it.
-A fee of fifty cents is charged to defray incidental expenses.
+The sewing forms a part of the regular course of study in the Freshman class and is required of all students who expect to receive a diploma from the College.
+Students entering Sophomore or Junior will be expected to make up the Freshman sewing.
+The work consists of two grades, each occupying one half the year.
+One lesson of an hour and a half a week is given. Λ fee of fifty cents is charged to defray incidental expenses and all materials are provided by the students.